Kaltura - Uploading a video to Kaltura MediaSpace with Kaltura MediaSpace Go (KMS Go) app for mobile devices

 - When you are done tap UPDATE in the upper right.

-- If you want to embed your video in a Canvas course, launch Chrome or Firefox (ideally on a desktop) and follow Canvas - How to upload and embed a video in Canvas using Embed Kaltura Media .
+- If you want to embed your video in a Canvas course, launch Chrome or Firefox (ideally on a desktop) and follow Canvas - Upload and embed a new Kaltura Mediaspace video in a Canvas page .

 Even when Kaltura MediaSpace is running smoothly other internet service providers may experience slower ervice which could limit your upload speed.
 Test your speed by going to speedtest.net, and click Go to run the test.
 Upload speeds and Kaltura's upload performance varies, but an upload speed of 10 Mbps should be able to upload a 250 MB file to Kaltura in about 4.5 minutes.
 After your file is uploaded, Kaltura MediaSpace will take additional time to initially display your video in your "My Media" area.
 When it does appear in My Media an icon indicating it is still processing will display until it is done processing.
 The amount of time it takes Kaltura MediaSpace to process a file is dependent on its complexity, file size, and duration.